DataBiosphere/featured-notebooks/README.md

 ## Local Development Environment

-Notebook source scripts should be developed using a Python 3.7 virtual environment, which matches the typical Python version in Terra notebook runtimes, and requirements should be installed.
+Notebook source scripts should be developed using a Python 3.7 virtual environment, which matches the typical Python version in the Terra notebook runtime, and requirements should be installed.

 On MacOS or similar systems, this can be done by issuing the commands
 ```